capactio/capact/docs/type-features.md

 # (...)
 ```

-In that way, the Type `cap.type.platform.cloudfoundry` can be used in the context of any Type with prefix `cap.type.platform.*`, such as `requires` block:
+In that way, the Type `cap.type.platform.cloud-foundry` can be used in the context of any Type with prefix `cap.type.platform.*`, such as `requires` block:

 ```yaml
 # Implementation manifest